inbo/whip/docs/syntax.md

 Note: Always wrap the regex specification in single quotes.
 Not quoting will fail expressions containing `[ ]`, as they are interpreted by YAML as a list.
 Double quoting can cause escaped characters to be escaped again.

+Note: The regex always expects to have a full match of the value.

 ### min

 Tests if a numeric value is equal to or higher than a minimum value: